Smile (British TV series)

 Smile was a British Sunday morning children's programme created by production company Darrall Macqueen for CBBC.
-It first aired in 2002 and was originally shown on the CBBC Channel.
-It was moved to BBC Two to make way for Dick & Dom in da Bungalow.
-Although Dick and Dom finished in 2006, Smile never moved back to the CBBC Channel.
-The final programme was broadcast on 26 August 2007, from 7:30 until 10:00 on BBC Two.
+It first aired in 2002 on BBC Two.
+The final programme was broadcast on 26 August 2007.

 History

-Primarily a children's magazine programme featuring celebrity guests, Smile also encouraged audience participation through competitions and games.
+In January 2002, Smile was commissioned for an initial 60-week run.
+Primarily a children's magazine programme featuring celebrity guests, the show also encouraged audience participation through competitions and games.
 It won an Indie Award for its interactivity, going on later to win two Children's BAFTAs.

 A number of cartoons and other programme acquisitions were transmitted during Smile on a rotational basis.
 Principally these included: Arthur, Batfink, BB3B, Even Stevens, Jakers!
-The Adventures of Piggley Winks, Legend of the Dragon and The Likeaballs.
+The Adventures of Piggley Winks, Legend of the Dragon, The Likeaballs and W.I.T.C.H.

 When the show first aired in 2002, it was likened to Saturday morning TV on a Sunday, except without a studio audience.
 It had celebrity guests, interviews, performances, games and 'built in' CBBC shows and cartoons.
 It had a very different feel with Fearne, Reggie and DJ Devstar.
 Once they left, however, the show's style changed and was aimed at the younger end of the CBBC audience.
 As a result, the programme became more game oriented.
 To enable the show to evolve, further changes were made.
 In the revamp, Rochelle Wiseman was lost.

 Between 2006 and 2007, Smile began to target the younger audience CBBC wanted to get, and with Barney and Kirsten as the two remaining presenters the show took on a battle of the sexes format.
 The celebrity guests and some items were dropped, although the cartoons remained, but the main significant change was that children were invited onto the set to take part.

 Presenters

 The original presenters were Fearne Cotton, Reggie Yates and Devin Griffin (credited as DJ Devstar).
 In 2003, Devin left to concentrate on his radio career, and was replaced by Barney Harwood.
 Soon after, Fearne and Reggie left in 2004 and were replaced by Rochelle Wiseman, former S Club 8 singer and later a member of the girl group The Saturdays.
 In 2005 Kirsten O'Brien joined the team.
 On 26 March 2006, Rochelle Wiseman left the Smile team of presenters.
-Two of the presenters Fearne Cotton and Rochelle Wiseman (now Rochelle Humes due to her marriage to JLS Member Marvin Humes), both voiced the Voice Trumpets in another Darrall Macqueen show, Teletubbies (revival).
+Two of the presenters, Fearne Cotton and Rochelle Wiseman (now Rochelle Humes due to her marriage to JLS member Marvin Humes), both voiced the Voice Trumpets in another Darrall Macqueen show, Teletubbies.